RobinHankin/lorentz/inst/JOSE/paper.md

 # The ``lorentz`` package: summary of high-level functionality

-The ``lorentz`` package provides ``R``-centric functionality for Lorentz transforms.
+The ``lorentz`` package provides ``R``-centric functionality for Lorentz transformations.
 It deals with formal Lorentz boosts and converts between three-velocities and four-velocities.
 Computational support for the nonassociative and noncommutative gyrogroup structure of relativistic three-velocity addition is included.
 Some functionality